raydenlim/tp/docs/UserGuide.md

 ### 🛠️Editing a comment: `editcomment`
-Edits the comment on a person’s assignment.
+Edits the comment on a student’s assignment.

 Format: `editcomment n/STUDENT_NAME a/ASSIGNMENT c/COMMENT`

 Parameters:
-* STUDENT_NAME The name of the person.
+* STUDENT_NAME The name of the student.
 * ASSIGNMENT The name of the assignment.
 * COMMENT The new comment.